 Q: What is a typical week for Juniors?

 A: There will be one 90-minute field practice and one 60-minute batting practice during the week.
 There will be one weeknight game and one game on the weekend (Friday night or Saturday).
 Exact practice days will be determined by our practice scheduler.
 [ONE GAME PER WEEK DURING THE SPRING]

 Q: What types of bats are allowed?

-In Intermediate, all bats must be USA Baseball
+In Juniors, all bats must be USA Baseball

 certified or meet the BBCOR standard.
 Anything else is illegal for Little League play.
 Q: Are scores and standings kept?

 A: Yes, scores and standings are kept, though they have no bearing on tournament seeding.
 This is done on a randomized basis.

 Q: I have a friend who has a child who wants to play.
 Is there still time to register?

 A: It depends on if there is room on a team.
 We try our best to accommodate every child who wants to play at Vista Little League, but sometimes we are unable to do so when people register too late.

 A: At this level, though still all parents with kids in the league, almost every manager and coach has years of youth baseball coaching experience.